Skip to main content

 }

-Both implementations share the same TocList component — the only difference is the container and trigger mechanism.
+Both implementations share the same TocList component; the only thing that differs is the container and the trigger mechanism.

-When a user clicks a TOC link, the page scrolls to the target heading.
-But smooth scrolling can be disorienting for users with vestibular disorders:
+When a user clicks a TOC link the page scrolls to the target heading, but smooth scrolling can be genuinely disorienting for people with vestibular disorders:

 function scrollToHeading(id: string) {